inviwo/modules/misc/springsystem/readme.md

+# SpringSystem Module

-SpringSystem module has functionality for simulating a spring mass system
+This module provides functionality for simulating a spring mass system.